Iceland earthquakes: Are flights still running amid fears over volcano eruption?

 Were it to warn against travel to parts of Iceland, holidaymakers already there would be moved and no further departures would operate to those areas.

+“The town of Grindavík was evacuated as a precaution.
+Some roads have been closed and visitors are advised to stay away from the area.

-“Although there is no current eruption, it is possible that one could occur.
+“Keflavik International Airport is operating as normal.
+While there is no current eruption, it is increasingly possible that one could occur.
 You should monitor local media for updates and follow the authorities advice on travel to the area.”

+The advice stops well short of advising against travel to Iceland, meaning airlines and holiday companies are operating as normal – with no automatic right to cancel.

-The much-loved Blue Lagoon geothermal spa will remain closed until 7am on 16 November as it felt the tremors of one of the quakes.
+The much-loved Blue Lagoon geothermal spa will remain closed until 7am on 16 November after it experienced tremors during one of the quakes.

 The town of Grindavík was evacuated and some roads have been closed and visitors are advised to stay away from the area.